Train collision in Tunisian capital injures 33

-(CNN)At least 33 people suffered injuries of varying degrees following a collision between two passenger trains in the south of Tunis on Thursday evening, state news TAP said.
+(CNN)At least 33 people suffered following a collision between two passenger trains in the south of Tunis on Thursday evening, state news TAP said.

 TAP said a passenger train collided with a stationary train near Megrine Riadh station in the Tunisian capital, according to Hassen Miaadi, spokesperson for the Tunisian National Railway Company.

-More than 10 ambulances and several rescue teams were deployed to the site and an investigation was initiated to determine the causes of the collision.
+More than 10 ambulances and several rescue teams were deployed to the site and an investigation was initiated to determine the cause of the collision.

 This is a breaking news story and will be updated.